LogtalkDotOrg/logtalk3/manuals/sources/libraries/types.rst

 ``types`` library perform this check for pre-defined and loaded user-defined ground types.

-When defining a meta-type (i.e. a type with arguments that are also types), add also a clause for the ``type::meta_type/3`` multifile predicate.
+When defining a meta-type (i.e., a type with arguments that are also types), add also a clause for the ``type::meta_type/3`` multifile predicate.
 For example: